November 3, 2025

 Comprehensive listening also means paying attention to nonverbal cues.
 Comprehending someone’s actions is just as important as understanding their words as they both have an effect on the overall message.

 Using the word critical here doesn’t necessarily mean the words will be scrutinized.
 Critical listening is used when we comprehend someone’s words and then evaluate them to either solve a problem or make a decision.
-It includes analyzing the information being presented and then aligning them with our current knowledge, values, and beliefs.
+It includes analyzing the information being presented and then aligning it with our current knowledge, values, and beliefs.

 Dialogic listening is used when a conversation is regularly flowing back and forth between two people.
 It adds the element of curiosity to listening.
 Listeners seek new information about the person they are speaking with and the subject they are discussing.